Start Safely Private Rental Subsidy

 You will need to complete an application for Housing Assistance form.
 Your application will then be assessed to determine if Start Safely Private Rental Subsidy is suitable for you.

 If you are approved to receive the subsidy, you will need to find an affordable rental property.
-Subsidised rents will be available to approved applicants from FACS for up to 36 months.
+Subsidised rents will be available to approved applicants from DCJ for up to 36 months.

 Where do I apply?

-You can apply for housing assistance at any FACS housing office or with a social housing provider participating in Housing Pathways.
+You can apply for housing assistance at any DCJ housing office or with a social housing provider participating in Housing Pathways.

 What is the subsidy level?